Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 The columns displaying the data in the Results Grid can be edited and managed by:

-2. Enable/Disable the data to be displayed.
+2. Checking/Unchecking an option under Manage Columns to Enable/Disable the data to be displayed.

 Manage Columns in Results Grid